© Dieter Jacobi, Köln Tourismus GmbH

 The Hotel Jaumanns is offering a special rate for IWSSTP 2019.

 Please note that accommodation at these prices is available only for a limited number of rooms for a restricted period of time It is therefore highly advisable to book your room as soon as possible.
 The rates are quoted per room per night inclusive VAT.
-Rooms can be booked directly by contacting the hotel and indicating the booking code "IWSSTP 2019".
+Rooms can be booked directly by sending an email to the hotel and indicating the booking code "IWSSTP 2019".

 ©Jaumann´s Hotel, Frank Jaumann GmbH & Co.
 KG